-Mutton Biryani Recipe (Hyderabadi Style Dum Biryani)
+Mutton Dum Biryani Recipe (Hyderabadi Style Biryani)

-Hyderabadi Mutton Biryani
+Hyderabadi Mutton Dum Biryani

-Learn how to make authentic mutton biryani at home with simple ingredients and dum cooking method for rich taste and perfect aroma.
+Learn how to make authentic mutton dum biryani at home with simple ingredients and dum cooking method for rich taste and perfect aroma.

-Last Updated on 15th January, 2026 by Durga
+Last Updated on 17th February, 2026 by Durga

 Ingredients